i-love-flamingo/flamingo-commerce/cart/Readme.md

 #### DeliveryInfo

-DeliveryInfo represents the information about which deliverymethod should be used and what deliverylocation should be used.
+DeliveryInfo represents the information about which delivery method should be used and what delivery location should be used.

 A DeliveryInfo has:
-* a "code" that should idendify a Delivery unique under the cart.
-Its up to you what code you want.
-You may want to follow the conventions used by the Default "DeliveryInfoBuilder"
+* a `code` that should identify a Delivery unique under the cart.
+It's up to you what code you want.
+You may want to follow the conventions used by the Default `DeliveryInfoBuilder`
-* a "workflow" - that is used to be able to differenciate between different fullfillment workflows (e.g. pickup or delivery)
+* a `workflow` - that is used to be able to differentiate between different fulfillment workflows (e.g. pickup or delivery)
-* a "method" - used to specify details for the delivery.
-Its up for the project what you want to use.
-E.g. use it to differenciate between "standard" and "express"
+* a `method` - used to specify details for the delivery.
+It's up for the project what you want to use.
+E.g. use it to differentiate between `standard` and `express`
-* a "deliverylocation": A deliverylocation can be a address, but also a location defined by a code (e.g. such as a collection point).
+* a `deliverylocation` - A deliverylocation can be an address, but also a location defined by a code (e.g. such as a collection point).

-The DeliveryInfo object is normaly completed with all required infos during the checkout using the DeliveryInfoUpdateCommand
+The DeliveryInfo object is normally completed with all required infos during the checkout using the DeliveryInfoUpdateCommand

 ##### Optional Port: DeliveryInfoBuilder

-The DeliveryInfoBuilder interface defines an interface that builds initial DeliveryInfo for a cart.
+The DeliveryInfoBuilder interface defines an interface that builds initial `DeliveryInfo` for a cart.

-The "DefaultDeliveryInfoBuilder" that is part of the package should be ok for most cases, it simply takes the passed deliverycode and builds an initial DeliveryInfo object.
+The `DefaultDeliveryInfoBuilder` that is part of the package should be ok for most cases, it simply takes the passed `deliverycode` and builds an initial `DeliveryInfo` object.
-The code used by the "DefaultDeliveryInfoBuilder" should be speaking for that reason and is used to initialy create the DeliveryInfo:
+The code used by the `DefaultDeliveryInfoBuilder` should be speaking for that reason and is used to initially create the `DeliveryInfo`:

-The convention used by this default builder is as follow:
+The convention used by this default builder is as follow: `WORKFLOW_LOCATIONTYPE_LOCATIONCODE_METHOD_anythingelse`
-`WORKFLOW_LOCATIONTYPE_LOCATIONCODE_METHOD_anythingelse`

 Valid codes are:
-* delivery (default)
+* `delivery` (default)
     * DeliveryInfo to have the item (home) delivered
-* pickup_store_LOCATIONCODE
+* `pickup_store_LOCATIONCODE`
     * DeliveryInfo to pickup the item in a (in)store pickup location
-* pickup_collection_LOCATIONCODE
+* `pickup_collection_LOCATIONCODE`
-    * DeliveryInfo to pickup the item in a a special pickup location (central collectionpoint)
+    * DeliveryInfo to pickup the item in a special pickup location (central collection point)

 ### CartItem details

-There are special properties that require some explainations:
+There are special properties that require some explanations:

-* SourceId: Optional represents a location that should be used to fillfill this Item.
-This can be the code of a certain warehouse or even the code of a retailstore (if item should be picked(sourced) from that location)
+* `SourceId`: Optional represents a location that should be used to fulfill this item.
+This can be the code of a certain warehouse or even the code of a retail store (if the item should be picked(sourced) from that location)
-    * There is a SourcingService interface - that allows you to register the logic of how to decide on the sourceId
+    * There is a SourcingService interface - that allows you to register the logic of how to decide on the `SourceId`

 ### Decorated Cart

-If you need all the product informations at hand - use the Decorated Cart - its decorating the cart with references to the product (dependency product package)
+If you need all the product information at hand - use the Decorated Cart - its decorating the cart with references to the product (dependency product package)

 ```graphviz
 digraph hierarchy {